Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/2_Raspberry_Pi_5_Basic_Operation_and_Configuration.md

 (3) In the **/dev/mmcblk0** path, select the SD card containing the image under “Copy From Device.”
 Then, in the **dev/sda** path, select the new SD card under “Copy To Device.”

 (4) "New Partition UUIDs" below is the option for creating a new partition.
-Check it if you need it; uncheck it does not affect the outcome.   
+Check it if you need it; uncheck it does not affect the outcome.